top of page

 intense and intimate nights with great singers and musicians!

-Our residents are Sarah and Ian and the 7 piece harmony group Shötley Crüe, followed by floor singers.
+Our residents are the 7 piece harmony group Shötley Crüe.
+They start the evening followed by a few floor singers.
 Put your name down on the list at the door if you want to sing.

 LOCATION